 A good way to feed them is to smear it on a stick and let them munch it off the stick.
 You can also mix it with slices of fruit and put it on water-soaked bread.

-Another factor to keep under consideration is regarding food allergies.
-Many mammals are prone to having allergic reactions to human food, so if it’s your first time to feed your hamster peanut butter, give a very small amount to test.
+Another factor to keep under consideration is food allergies.
+Many mammals are prone to having allergic reactions to human food, so if it’s your first time feeding your hamster peanut butter, give a very small amount to test.

 Peanut butter contains high amounts of lectin, which in humans, can potentially cause health issues such as arthritis.
 Simply regulate the amount of peanut butter that you feed your hammy on a daily basis and you should be fine.

 As always, moderation is the key.
 While you may not be able to resist the adorable look on your hamster’s face while they snack away on a generous helping of peanut butter, be aware of the potential consequences that such indulgence can have.
 Read the labels on bottles of peanut butter when grocery shopping and check if they’re Xylitol-free.